ratan-lab/BaitSTR/README.md

   of the flanks in the input file reads.str.fq (which would be at least equal to the value of the argument -f for select_STR_reads).
-If the user chooses a klen greater than the size of the flanks, then the program issues a warning, and ignores blocks where the STR is located such that a kmer not inclusing the STR cannot be identified at the edge of the merged read. str.reads.fq is the output from merge_STR_reads.
+If the user chooses a klen greater than the size of the flanks, then the program issues a warning, and ignores blocks where the STR is located such that a kmer (not including the STR) cannot be identified at the edge of the merged read. str.reads.fq is the output from merge_STR_reads.
 - reads1.fq, reads2.fq, ... are all files in FASTQ format which contain the
   reads from a single sample.